-8 Given his expression of doubt this evidently was not a recent prayer.
+1 Given his expression of doubt, this evidently was not a recent prayer.
 Zacharias had given up hope (since having a child was now a physical impossibility), and may well have been unhappy with God for not having answered.
-He wasn't even impressed with the tremendous things the angel said, but continued to doubt.
+He was not even impressed with the tremendous things the angel said, but continued to doubt.